EMH-Mark-I/Chicago95-Custom-XUbuntu-16.04-/INSTALL.md

 The custom Start Button icons are located in the following directory (depending on where you installed the overall theme): /home/$USER/.themes/Chicago95-custom/misc/GTK2 Start Buttons/.
 Select a button that you would like.

 If the icon appears crunched or blurry, then log out and log back in.
 The icon should appear a regular size.
+If it still appears out of resolution, make sure that the task panel is set to 32px high.

 ## Extra Stuff: